Borre/sd-monitor/README.md

 # sd-monitor
-Server Density monitoring plugin for services and ports.
+Server Density monitoring plugin for services and ports, configure services.json whit the name and the port's of the service.

+Tehehe!